Oussail/nearby_shops/readme.md

 - You need to :
   - Create database nearby_shops
-  -add those in .env file :
+  - add those in .env file :
-  DB_DATABASE=nearby_shops
+    - DB_DATABASE=nearby_shops
-  DB_USERNAME=root
+    - DB_USERNAME=root
- (NOTICE : After Creating the database you should execute this command : php artisan migrate)
+  - (NOTICE : After Creating the database you should execute this command : php artisan migrate)
   - Then Create those tables in /phpMyadmin
 ```
 CREATE TABLE IF NOT EXISTS t_shop(